Tangerang: At least 41 dead after fire breaks out in Indonesian jail

 - Published

-At least 41 have died after a fire broke out at an Indonesian prison on the outskirts of the capital Jakarta.
+At least 41 people have died in Indonesia after a fire broke out at a prison on the outskirts of the capital Jakarta.

-The blaze happened in the early hours of Wednesday morning at Tangerang jail, when most of the prisoners were asleep.
+The blaze broke out in the early hours of Wednesday morning at Tangerang jail, when most of the prisoners were asleep.

-There were 122 inmates at Block C, the prison block affected, when the fire broke out.
-Altogether, the prison housed around 2,000 inmates, far more than its 600-person capacity.
+There were 122 inmates staying in Block C - the prison block that was affected - far more than the 40-person capacity.

-Dozens more people are said to be injured, with some in the ICU.
+The block housed inmates held for drug-related offences.
+Dozens more are said to be injured, with some in the ICU.

-A short circuit is suspected to be the cause of the fire, though the spokeswoman of Indonesian correctional institutions said this was yet to be confirmed and would be investigated further.
+A short circuit is suspected to be the cause of the fire, though the spokeswoman for Indonesian correctional institutions said this was yet to be confirmed and would be investigated further.

+Only 15 guards were on duty for the entire building, which housed 2,000 inmates - a higher number than its intended 600-person capacity.
+Prison overcapacity is a persistent problem in Indonesian jails.